 The Obama Administration enacted the strictest passenger vehicle fuel efficiency standards in US history as part of a plan to address climate change.
 The CO2 standards set in 2012 required an annual 5% increase in fuel efficiency to reach 54.5 miles per gallon by 2025.On Mar.
 31, 2020, the Trump Administration lowered the requirement to a 1.5% increase each year towards a goal of 40 miles per gallon on average by 2026.
 An analysis by Rhodium Group predicted the lowered standards would result in about 20% of the reduction in greenhouse gas emissions that were expected under the Obama-era standards.

 How Will Climate Change Affect Us?

-As of 2010 the US had 4.5% of the world’s population but was responsible for about 28% of all global greenhouse gas emissions.In 2011 global emissions of human-produced CO2 were about 34 billion tons, the equivalent of about 408 billion shipping containers full of greenhouse gases.
+The Unites States makes up about 4% of the world’s population but was responsible for nearly one-third of historical global greenhouse gas emissions.In 2018, global emissions of human-produced CO2 were about 37 billion tons.

-Predictions about how climate changes will affect civilization range from a Department of Defense report footnotes:detailing catastrophic weather events and a “significant drop in the human carrying capacity of the Earth’s environment,” to an Oregon Institute of Science and Health report detailing “an increasingly lush environment of plants and animals.”
+Predictions about how climate changes would affect civilization ranged from a Department of Defense report detailing catastrophic weather events and a “significant drop in the human carrying capacity of the Earth’s environment,” to an Oregon Institute of Science and Health report detailing “an increasingly lush environment of plants and animals.”

 On Sep.
 27, 2013 the IPCC announced that it is now “extremely likely [95% confidence] that human influence has been the dominant cause of the observed warming since the mid-20th century.”